andywer/react-stateful-fn/README.md

 If a `propHandlers` handler returns a function this function will be called with the parameters `({ setState }, props, state)`.

+## See also

+Another great tool for writing functional React components is [recompose](https://github.com/acdlite/recompose).
+Use its [withContext()](https://github.com/acdlite/recompose/blob/master/docs/API.md#withcontext) if you need stateful functional components with access to the context.
+It also comes with [withState()](https://github.com/acdlite/recompose/blob/master/docs/API.md#withstate) which allows you to write stateful functional components like this package does.

+`Recompose` allows you to compose functional components very nicely, including the component state.
+Beware that you will *have to* compose the component state and end up having X stateful components under the hood if you need X different properties in a component's state.
+That might decrease performance.

 ## License

 MIT